-Amaimon in the Sacred Magic of Abramelin the Mage is said to know the past, present, and future; he can enable visions and people to fly.
-He is a demon that provides familiar spirits and causes other to emerge in diverse forms; and, he summons protection and revive the dead.
+Amaimon in the Sacred Magic of Abramelin the Mage is said to know the past, present, and future.
+He can enable visions and people to fly; he provides familiar spirits and causes other to emerge in diverse forms; and, he summons protection and revive the dead.

 Mathers states his name comes from the Greek root meaning “terrible violence and vehemence.”
 Both Mathers and Agrippa claim Amaimon’s equivalent in Jewish lore is the demon Mahazael.

 In Scot’s Discoverie of Witchcraft Amaimon is described as having a dangerous, putrid breath.
 To protect the conjurors from this danger they are advised to hold a magick ring in front of their faces while conversing with the demon.

 The same technique is advised to be used with the infernal king Bileth.
 Mathers also notes Amaimon’s fury and poisonous breath.

 In Wierus’ Pseudomonarchia Daemonum Amaimon its name is Amaymonis.
 He is chief among evil spirits, associated with both Asmodeus and Bileth, and is connected to deception and abominable practices.